landlab/tutorials/README.md

 Most of these tutorials can either be read as a text files or run as interactive iPython notebooks (recommended!).

-To run an iPython notebook tutorial, copy this landlab/tutorials repo to your local working environment (use the download button or fork/clone, whichever is most familiar to you).
+To run an iPython notebook tutorial, copy this landlab/tutorials repo to your local working environment (use the ``download ZIP`` button or fork/clone, whichever is most familiar to you).

 From the command line in your terminal, navigate into your new directory.